Chest Fever: Later performances

-The song has been covered numerous times by bands including Three Dog Night, Sugarloaf, and most recently, the rootsy jam band Widespread Panic.
-It has also been covered by John Mayer during his Battle Studies tour.
+The song has been covered numerous times by bands including Three Dog Night, Sugarloaf, and the rootsy jam band Widespread Panic.
+It was also covered by John Mayer during his Battle Studies tour.

 The song was chosen by Paul Shaffer and the CBS Orchestra to accompany Bill Murray as Murray emerged from a giant cake during his final appearance on the Late Show with David Letterman on the show's penultimate episode in 2015.

 Studio personnel

 Credits are adapted from the liner notes of A Musical History.